Page loading...

 AG 322 (26 Nov 46) Letter, 5 Dec 46, Subject: Redesignation, Reconstitution, Constitution and Allocation of Certain Army Air Forces Units selected for the Air National Guard Program

-Lineage: Redesignated 152nd Aircraft Warning & Control Group 24 May 46 and allocated to the National Guard.
-Organized (and federally recognized?)
-15 Mar 48, called to active duty Aug 51, inactivated 20 Dec 52.
-Activated in the New York Air National Guard on or about 31 Dec 52, redesignated 152nd Tactical Control Group in 1953, called to active duty Oct 61, released from active duty on or about 1 Nov 62, redesignated 152nd Air Control Group in 1992, 152nd Air Operations Group 1 Aug 96(?), called to active duty Dec 01, released from active duty unknown, called to active duty Jan 03, released from active duty Feb 03.
+Lineage: The 558th Signal Air Warning Battalion was constituted and activated on 10 August 1944.
+Inactivated on 11 January 1946 at Camp Kilmer, New Jersey.
+Redesignated 152nd Aircraft Warning & Control Group 24 May 46 and allocated to the National Guard.
+Extended federal recognition on 29 March 1948; called to active duty Aug 51, inactivated 20 Dec 52.
+Activated in the New York Air National Guard on or about 31 Dec 52.
+Redesignated 152nd Tactical Control Group on 1 December 1954; called to active duty Oct 61, released from active duty on or about 1 Nov 62, redesignated 152nd Air Control Group in 1992, 152nd Air Operations Group 1 Aug 96(?), called to active duty Dec 01, released from active duty unknown, called to active duty Jan 03, released from active duty Feb 03.

 152nd Air Operations Group